We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Follow product instructions carefully.
-Not using a product as instructed may increase your risk of becoming pregnant.
+- Follow product instructions carefully: Not using a product as instructed may increase your risk of pregnancy.

-- Using condoms and spermicide together is the most effective OTC birth control.
-Using condoms or spermicide alone isn’t as reliable, and you run a higher risk of pregnancy.
+- Using a combination of condoms and spermicide is the most effective OTC birth control: Using condoms or spermicide alone isn’t as reliable, and you run a higher risk of pregnancy.

 If your OTC birth control fails, it’s important that you remain calm.
-Carefully remove the sponge or condom if you’re using one, and urinate to help get rid of any sperm left behind.
-You should take OTC emergency contraception pills as soon as possible to prevent pregnancy.
+Carefully remove the condom or barrier, if used, and urinate to help get rid of any sperm left behind.

-Whether you choose OTC birth control or hormonal birth control is a decision best made by you, your partner, and your doctor.
-To help narrow your options, you should consider:
+Whether you choose an OTC barrier method or prescription birth control is a decision best made by you and your healthcare professional.

-When it comes to birth control, the options for women have come a long way.
+When it comes to birth control, OTC options have come a long way.
 Most OTC birth control options are readily available, relatively inexpensive, and effective when used as directed.